maritgh/Industrial-IOT-Hub/README.md

 The repository is organized into the following folders and files:
 - **[dashboard](dashboard/)**
   Contains:
-  * The two Dashboards (Demo Dashboard and RealTimeDashboard)
+  * The two Dashboards
+    * Dashboard
+    * RealTimeDashboard
   * The database
   * The API
   * the Data Collector script